RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #142, #143, #144, #145

+Spent many sessions trying to redesign the stream overlay that holds the information on the current map so it looks more detailed and cleaner.
+I think I have something I can work on later, but I need to move on to creating logos for all of the gametypes I have before anything so I at least have those setup and ready to go for the stream.

 ## #135, #136, #137, #138, #139, #140, #141

 So I actually spent a ton of time creating logos and a basic stream overlay to